Cocaine abuse signs and symptoms

 What are the signs and symptoms of cocaine addiction?

-The signs and symptoms of cocaine addiction can vary from person to person and also depend on a number of different factors including how much cocaine each individual is taking and how frequently.
+The signs and symptoms of cocaine abuse and addiction can vary from person to person and also depend on a number of different factors including how much cocaine each individual is taking and how frequently.
 However, the following are among the more common physical, psychological and behavioural/social symptoms that may suggest that a person has developed a problem with cocaine addiction.

 - High energy